dat310-2023/info/README.md

 |   14 | | No lecture (Easter) | |
 |   15 |       MA | No lecture (Easter) | |
 |   15 |       FR | Guest lecture | |
+**There will be no lectures the remaining weeks.
+Instead, every group should attend an individual meeting with me.**

 ## Assignments